Kevin Charles Millar

 In Boston, Millar came to set the clubhouse tone for the 2003 Red Sox team that came within a game of the World Series, coining the term "Cowboy Up" as the squad's rallying cry in what would be Boston's finest season since 1986.

-Returning as a member of the 2004 World Series champion Red Sox team, Millar had another productive regular season, and drew a critical walk against Mariano Rivera late in Game 4 of the American League Championship Series.
-After Millar got to first, Dave Roberts entered the game for him as a pinch runner, and proceeded to swipe second base with one of the most famous steals in baseball history.
-The following batter, Bill Mueller, singled Roberts home from second to tie the game, sparking the Red Sox to eventually come back from a 3-0 deficit in the ALCS against the Yankees.
-In the 2004 World Series against the Cardinals, Millar batted 5th in game one, 6th in the second game, and then pinch-hit in the two games in St. Louis.
+Returning as a member of the 2004 World Series champion Red Sox team in 2004, Millar had another productive regular season, and drew a critical walk against Mariano Rivera late in Game 4 of the American League Championship Series.
+After Millar got to first, Dave Roberts entered the game for him as a pinch runner and proceeded to swipe second base with one of the most famous steals in baseball history.
+The following batter, Bill Mueller, singled Roberts home from second to tie the game, sparking the Red Sox to eventually come back from a three games to none deficit in the ALCS against the New York Yankees.
+In the 2004 World Series against the St. Louis Cardinals, Millar batted 5th in Game 1, 6th in Game 2, and then pinch-hit in the two games in St. Louis.

 In 2006, he played first base and DH for the Baltimore Orioles, and hit .272 in 132 games after a slow start.
-He was mentioned in trade rumors prior to the trading deadline that season, but returned to Baltimore in 2007.
+He was mentioned in trade rumors prior to the trading deadline that season, but returned to Baltimore in 2007 in 2008 before ending his career with the Toronto Blue Jays in 2009.

 - 1997 MVP Eastern League Portland Sea Dogs